Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

  The repository is for C# and .net course projects and assignments.

  ### [Writing and Running Code in C# Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/blob/main/Program.cs)
-- The assignemtn was to build a welcome screen for new accounting software your company is developing.
+- The assignment was to build a welcome screen for new accounting software your company is developing.
 - When the program is run, Welcome to Acme Accounting Systems is printed in the console.
-- Below that, Remember, we're "accounting" on you! is printed to the console.
+- Below that, "Remember, we're "accounting" on you!" is printed to the console.

 ### [Daily Report Submission Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/DailyReportSubmissionAssignment)
 - A questionnaire asking students for their daily submission like a status report.